ryoppippi/mcporter/README.md

 npx mcporter list --stdio "bun run ./local-server.ts" --env TOKEN=xyz
 ```

+- Add `--json` to emit a machine-readable summary with per-server statuses (auth/offline/http/error counts) and, for single-server runs, the full tool schema payload.

 You can now point `mcporter list` at ad-hoc servers: provide a URL directly or use the new `--http-url/--stdio` flags (plus `--env`, `--cwd`, `--name`, or `--persist`) to describe any MCP endpoint.
 Follow up with `mcporter auth https://…` (or the same flag set) to finish OAuth without editing config.
 Full details live in [docs/adhoc.md](docs/adhoc.md).

 Single-server listings now read like a TypeScript header file so you can copy/paste the signature straight into `mcporter call`: